Read more about

 Gothic architecture is generally characterized by the use of a pointed arch.
-This kind of architecture flourished in middle ages between the 5th and the 15th century.
-The other common features of this type of construction are buttresses, rib vaults and large windows.
-This kind of design originated from France in Europe, and it was popularly used in building big cathedrals and churches.
+This kind of architecture flourished in the Middle Ages between the 5th and the 15th century.
+The other common features of this type of construction are buttresses, rib vaults, and large windows.
+This kind of design originated from France, and it was popularly used in building big cathedrals and churches.

 - Flying buttresses: The function of these buttresses is to spread the weight of the tall walls so that the structure becomes stable by transferring force to the ground.
 Apart from its purpose of moving the force to the ground, these buttresses were used as decoration.